 Scientific drilling on the Mt.
 Hunter Plateau of Denali provides a 2,000-year record of precipitation and atmospheric circulation in Central Alaska.
 Drilling at this site was accomplished by wind and solar energy without the need for gas-fueled generators.
-Credit: a) Seth Campbell, CRREL; b) Dom Winski, Dartmouth
+Photo credit: Top) Seth Campbell, CRREL; Bottom) Dom Winski, Dartmouth